mnot/httplint/.antigravity/rules.md

 3. Test by running `make test`
 4. Format by running `make tidy` (this can fix line length issues and trailing whitespace)

+These MUST be run after each code change.

 If you need to run a Python interpreter, use `.venv/bin/python`.

 Note that `make` targets automatically use the virtual environment, so you don't need to activate it explicitly.

+## Fields

+Many of the things that are checked for are HTTP fields.
+See `CONTRIBUTING.md` for guidance.

 ## Notes

+The output of the program is created in terms of a Note object.

 - Common notes used by multiple fields should be in `httplint/field/notes.py`.
 - Field-specific notes should be defined in the parser file for that field (e.g., `httplint/field/parsers/cache_control.py`).